 ** Upcoming Workshops **

 According to facilitation guru Sam Kaner, "The facilitator's job is to support everyone to do their best thinking and practice."
-As a facilitator, how do you elicit your group's best thinking and action around social identities and issues that are sometimes personal, as well?
-In this facilitate-the-facilitators workshop, participants will explore the challenges of facilitating conversations about social justice for the mutual safety and inclusion of diverse individuals and beliefs, when different points of view are not represented -- or valued -- equally.
+As a facilitator, how do you elicit your group's best thinking and action around social identities and issues that are sometimes personal and political, in a political climate that is increasingly polarized?
+In this facilitate-the-facilitators workshop, participants will explore the challenges of facilitating conversations not just about, but for social justice, meaning for the mutual safety and inclusion of diverse individuals and beliefs, when different points of view are not represented -- or valued -- equally.
 This workshop will help participants build a foundation for authentic engagement in conversations about identity, diversity and social justice.
 Participants will consider the role and responsibilities of the facilitator; identify effective tools and strategies for creating safe learning spaces for important -- and sometimes challenging -- conversations; and explore the practice of facilitating for inclusion and equity not just as content or concept, but as an experience and process for groups.

 This workshop is for preK-adulthood staff, administrators, faculty, trustees and parents/guardians who are interested in, or are already, facilitating conversations about diversity and social justice in their communities.